Erie SeaWolves vs. Binghamton Rumble Ponies - Game Notes

 - Erie is now 11-26 versus Binghamton in the last two seasons

-- Derek Hill is tied for second among Eastern League runs leaders (9), fifth in RBI (11) and tied for eighth in AVG (.361)
+- Derek Hill is tied for first among Eastern League runs leaders (11), tied for fifth in RBI (11) and tied for eighth in AVG (.350)

-- Sergio Alcantara is tied for fourth in the league with eight runs scored... he set a career-high with five runs on 4/7 vs. TRE
+- Sergio Alcantara is tied for fourth in the league with nine runs scored... he set a career-high with five runs on 4/7 vs. TRE

 - Erie scored 29+ runs in their opening series vs. TRE, the last time that happened over a three-game stretch was 8/8-10/18